Kean University: Newark State College

 The purchase of the Kean Estate in Union Township, then called the "Green Lane Farm", allowed for a new campus in 1958 at the site of the Kean family's ancestral home at Liberty Hall.
 The following year, in 1959, the institution changed its name to Newark State College, completing its transformation from a college of education to a comprehensive institute of higher education.

 President Eugene Wilkins retired in 1969, following the successful transition of the college from Newark to Union, and the successful inaugural years of Newark State College.
 Wilkins was succeeded by Nathan Weiss, for whom the Nathan Weiss Graduate College is named.
 Weiss was committed to wide access to higher education, especially for first-generation college students, while fostering vastly expanded new programs in the sciences, health cares, business, and academic and administrative computing.
 Weiss led the school to its status as a multi-purpose institution.

 Kean College of New Jersey

-In 1973, Newark State College was renamed Kean College of New Jersey for the Kean family, whose members include Congressman Robert Winthrop Kean, U.S. Congressman and U.S. Senator John Kean of New Jersey, former New Jersey Governor and 9/11 Commission chairman Thomas Kean, U.S. Senator Hamilton Fish Kean, Julia Kean, the wife of U.S. Secretary of State and New York Governor Hamilton Fish, First Lady of the United States Anna Symmes Harrison, New Jersey State Senator and United States Senate nominee Thomas Kean Jr., and John Kean of South Carolina, a delegate to the Continental Congress.
+In 1973, Newark State College was renamed Kean College of New Jersey for the Kean family, whose members include U.S. Senator Robert Kean, U.S. Congressman John Kean, New Jersey Governor and 9/11 Commission chairman Thomas Kean, U.S. Senator Hamilton F. Kean, Julia Kean (the wife of U.S. Secretary of State and New York Governor Hamilton Fish), First Lady of the United States Anna Symmes Harrison, U.S. Congressman Thomas Kean Jr., and John Kean of South Carolina, a delegate to Congress under the Articles of Confederation.

 Elsa Gomez became the first female president of Kean College in 1989 and served until 1994.
 By the 1990s the student body of Kean College was among the most diverse in New Jersey.